JoelStansbury/ipypdf/README.md

 When an `Image` node is selected, the coordinates of the box are appended to the node's content.

 ### Save Button
-This will generate `json` files for each document in the directory with instructions for regenerating any nodes you have created when you open the tool again.
-Alternatively, you can just load the json into another script to extract the document structure if all you want is the text and the hierarchy.
+This will generate `json` files for each document.
+When the tool is initialized, these are used to reconstruct the table of contents.
+You can also use the json file directly.